Interview Techniques - Top Tips

 Interviews are a 2 way process, its equally important that the role is right for you as the potential employee as it is for the employer to find a suitable new recruit to fit with the team.

 Follow these vital steps to ensure best foot forwards.

 - Do your homework on the company, check out their website, and understand more about them as a company, and their history.

-- Plan the questions you may wish to ask - most importantly, why is this role available ? who else is in the team, ask about the team or department structure, what growth is available within the role or company, ask questions about the product or service to ensure a full understanding.
+- Plan the questions you may wish to ask - most importantly, why is this role available ? who else is in the team, ask about the team or department structure, ask questions about the product or service to ensure a full understanding.